 We first consider a two-user MAC with additive arbitrary noise as shown in Fig.~\ref{fig:MAC system model}.
-For each $j\in[2]$, user $j$ aims to transmits a message $W_j\in[M]$ to the receiver.
+For each $j\in[2]$, user $j$ aims to transmit a message $W_j\in[M_j]$ to the receiver.
 The channel with blocklength $n\in\bbN_+$ is modeled as follows:

 where $Y^n$ is the signal at the receiver, and $(X^n_1(W_1),X^n_2(W_2))$ are the codewords sent by users 1 and 2 to transmit their messages $(W_1,W_2)$, respectively.
-The additive channel noise $Z^n$ is generated i.i.d. from an arbitrary unknown distribution subject to the following moment constraints:
+The additive channel noise $Z^n$ is generated \iid from an arbitrary unknown distribution subject to the following moment constraints:

-We assume that the second and the fourth moment of additive noise are known, which is possible by measurements.
-The assumptions on the fourth and sixth moments being finite can be satisfied by most common noises such as uniform, Gaussian, or Laplace.
+We assume that the second and the fourth moments of additive noise are known, which is possible by measurements.
+The assumptions on the fourth and sixth moments being finite can be satisfied by most common noises, such as uniform, Gaussian, or Laplace.
 We consider two coding schemes, one with a JNN decoder and another with an SIC decoder.

 Fix integers $(n,M_1,M_2)\in\bbN_+^3$ and positive real numbers $(P_1,P_2)\in\bbR_+^2$.
 The coding scheme with the JNN decoder for a two-user MAC is defined as follows. \begin{definition} An $(n,M_1,M_2,P_1,P_2)$-JNN code for a two-user MAC consists of: \begin{itemize} \item random codebooks $\calC_j$ with $M_j$ codewords $\{ X_j^n(1),\ldots,X_j^n(M_j)\}$ subject to a power constraint $P_j$ for each $j\in[2]$, \item two encoders $(f_1,f_2)$ such that for each $j\in[2]$ and $m_j\in[M_j]$,